depsterr/asm-stdlib/README.md

 # asm-stdlib
-Recreating (some of) the C standard library rewritten in nasm assembler
+Recreating (some of) the C standard library in nasm assembler

 ## Installation

-To install just run these commands
+To install run the following commands:

 ```
 git clone https://github.com/depsterr/asm-stdlib.git